opnsense/update/README.md

 root certificates -> HTTPS -> OPNsense package fingerprints.

-What it will also do is turn a supported stock FreeBSD release into an OPNsense installation, given that UFS was used to install the root file system.
+What it will also do is turn a supported stock FreeBSD release into an OPNsense installation.
+Both UFS and ZFS installations are supported.

 The usage is simple, starting with a FreeBSD 11.2-RELEASE image: